BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/legendary_legions/lurtzs_scouts.md

 ## SPECIAL RULES

-**"A Worthy Foe"** - Lurtz may declare a Heroic Challenge against any Hero model regardless of Heroic Tier.
-Additionally, if Lurtz declares a Heroic Challenge, and the targetted Hero declines then Lurtz regains the Might point spent in declaring the Heroic Challenge.
+**"A Worthy Foe"** - Lurtz may declare a [Heroic Challenge] against any Hero model regardless of Heroic Tier.
+Additionally, if Lurtz declares a [Heroic Challenge], and the targetted Hero declines then Lurtz regains the Might point spent in declaring the [Heroic Challenge].

 **"Relentless March"** - If your army includes Mauhúr then any Uruk-hai Scouts in your force may be upgraded to Mauhúr's Marauders rather than just the ones in Mauhúr's warband - this upgrade is free rather than costing 1 point per model.
 Additionally, Lurtz, Uglúk, Uruk-hai Scout Captains and Uruk-hai Drummers increase their Move value to 8".